Drug Evaluation Committee 2012-38 Establishment of a procedure manual for omitting signatures and seals for clinical trial procedures

 The JPMA's basic policy on documentation mentioned in your question includes the following Explanation.

-A document can be interpreted as an original if it is processed and stored in accordance with the prescribed procedures (which indicate the roles of the head of the site, investigator or other person responsible for preparation of the document, and the work flow of the investigator or other person supporting the work, such as the secretariat of the clinical trial).
+If the documents are processed and stored in accordance with the prescribed procedures (the roles of the head of the Investigator Site, the investigator or other person responsible for preparing the documents such as the investigator, and the work flow of the investigator's office or other operational support personnel), the documents concerned can be interpreted as originals.
 If necessary, it is possible to confirm whether or not there is any alteration by comparing multiple stored documents.

 Also, as stated in Q&A 3-1 of the document, as a precondition for omitting signatures and seals on individual documents, it is necessary to show by a process or other means that the documents were properly prepared and that they have not been altered and that this can be verified even without signatures and seals.
 As an example of this process, the attached procedure is provided.
 It is important to specify "when," "who (whose responsibility)," and "what (which form)" should be prepared at your hospital, which is a prerequisite for omitting the seal.
 Therefore, we believe that it is necessary to show the process in some document such as a procedure manual.